haiwera-silk-cd/magento-devdocs/guides/v2.0/coding-standards/code-standard-javascript.md

 When the script tries to call 42 as a function with the second function as a parameter, an error occurs.

 {% highlight javascript %}
-// Example 2: Trying to do one thing on Internet Explorer and another on Firefox. var x = {
+// Example 2: Trying to do one thing on IEand another on Firefox. var x = {
   'i': 1,
   'j': 2